-The university is required by law to provide "reasonable accommodations" to students with disabilities, so as not to discriminate on the basis of that disability.
-Student responsibility primarily rests with informing the
+The university is required by law to provide "readisabilities, so as not to discriminate on the bas rests with informing the sonable accommodations" to students with is of that disability.
+Student responsibility primarily 83

 Academic Affairs office, and their instructors, of their need for having class accommodation.
-Obtaining this status is largely based on following the stated procedure of communicating the need for accommodations, and by providing any authorized documentation through the designated administrative channels (i.e., contacting the Academic Affairs office via an email: academicaffairs@pbcts.edu, or by contacting our offices at (757) 705-4839.
+Obtaining this status is largely based on following the stated procedure of communicating the need for accommodations, and by providing any authorized documentation through the designated administrative channels (i.e., contacting the Academic Affairs office via an email: academicaffairs@pbcts.edu, or by contacting our offices at (757) 705- 4839.
 A student's request for obtaining health related accommodations is made in writing per email or mailed letter to PBCTS, followed up by completing a Request for Accommodations form (see www.pbcts.edu/admissions for a downloadable copy of the form, or request the document from Academic Affairs office at PBCTS).
 Appendix B in this catalog contains a copy of this form.